 Q. Should bats be safeguarded in Texas?

 A. Absolutely!
-Bats are an essential part of the community in Texas.
+Bats are an essential part of the community in TX.
 In just the span of an hour, 1 bat can eat up to 1,200 mosquitos!
-It would certainly be a dark day if we lost all of our bats.
+It would certainly be a dark day if we lost them all.

 Q. What is bat guano?

-A. Bat Guano is another term for bat droppings.
+A. Guano is another term for droppings, which are a big problem inside your house.
 The droppings are small and can look comparable to mouse droppings.
 However, don’t be deceived.
 If you shine a flash light on them after crumpling the droppings apart (please use gloves!), you’ll see them shine or glimmer in the light.

 Q. Is guano hazardous to human beings?

 A. Be extremely cautious around bat guano (once more, gloves people!) as it can transmit a harmful fungal infection called histoplasmosis.
-You can inhale it just by being anywhere near guano, so we truly suggest you allow experts with appropriate protective equipment handle an attic clean-up.
+You can inhale it just by being anywhere near guano in your house, so we truly suggest you allow animal control experts with appropriate protective equipment handle an attic decontamination.